 Friends of Bees was founded in 2014 to educate about and advocate for native bees, Monarch butterflies, and other pollinators.
-We usually meet on the last Wednesday of the month, from January to October.
+In 2024, we are meeting on the second Thursday of the month with Watertown Pollinator Pathways.
 Visit us on Facebook, or click here to email us.

 We are members of Mystic-Charles Pollinator Pathways, and the Massachusetts Pollinator Network.
 Since 2021, we have worked with Watertown DPW and Watertown Community Gardens Pollinator Pathways to plant public pollinator gardens in Watertown.
 We also partner with WCG to present the Life-Friendly Garden Tour.
-We are working with the City of Watertown to support the Mayor’s Monarch Pledge.
+We support the City of Watertown’s Mayor’s Monarch Pledge.
 We are also working toward seeing Watertown become a Bee City.

 Pollinators and Climate Sustainability